Shellac: Properties

 Shellac is a natural bioadhesive polymer and is chemically similar to synthetic polymers.
-It can thus can be considered a natural form of plastic.
+It can thus be considered a natural form of plastic.

-With a melting point of 75 C, it can be classed as a thermoplastic; used to bind wood flour, the mixture can be moulded with heat and pressure.
+With a melting point of 75 C, it can be classed as a thermoplastic used to bind wood flour, the mixture can be moulded with heat and pressure.

 Shellac scratches more easily than most lacquers and varnishes, and application is more labour-intensive, which is why it has been replaced by plastic in most areas.
 Shellac is much softer than Urushi lacquer, for instance, which is far superior with regard to both chemical and mechanical resistance.
 But damaged shellac can easily be touched up with another coat of shellac (unlike polyurethane, which chemically cures to a solid) because the new coat merges with and bonds to the existing coat(s).

 Shellac is soluble in alkaline solutions of ammonia, sodium borate, sodium carbonate, and sodium hydroxide, and also in various organic solvents.
 When dissolved in alcohol (typically denatured ethanol) for application, shellac yields a coating of good durability and hardness.

 Upon mild hydrolysis shellac gives a complex mix of aliphatic and alicyclic hydroxy acids and their polymers that varies in exact composition depending upon the source of the shellac and the season of collection.
 The major component of the aliphatic component is aleuritic acid, whereas the main alicyclic component is shellolic acid.

 Shellac is UV-resistant, and does not darken as it ages (though the wood under it may do so, as in the case of pine).